patrasc-george/ParkingLotSecurity/README.md

 ## About

 The application, written in C++, aims to obtain information related to the entry and exit of vehicles in parking lots.
-Using various image processing techniques, the license plate number is identified in the image, segmented, rectified, read with the help of an AI model, and stored in a history log.
+Using various image processing techniques, the license plate number is identified in the image, segmented, rectified, read with the help of an AI model, and stored in database.
+A website was also implemented using Angular, which is hosted online and communicates in real-time with the desktop application and database, intended for users to pay parking fees and manage subscriptions.

 ## Build Requirements